 If you think you are allergic to a component of a copper-containing IUD like Paragard and begin experiencing these symptoms, call your doctor right away as allergic reactions may become severe.

 Copper is safe to consume at low levels.
 In fact, our body needs copper for it to function properly.
 Copper helps our essential organs function and it even helps develop tissues that make up joints, bones, and ligaments.

-However, some exceptions are to be made especially when it comes to women who already have Wilson’s disease, which is a rare genetic disorder that affects the liver’s ability to process copper and therefore can cause copper poisoning in the body.
+Some exceptions, however, may apply to women who already have Wilson’s disease.
+Wilson’s disease is a rare genetic disorder that affects the liver’s ability to process copper and therefore can cause copper poisoning in the body.

 Copper toxicity can cause symptoms such as headaches, fever, nausea, vomiting, passing out, blood in the vomit, abdominal cramps, diarrhea, brown rings in the eyes, and jaundice.

 Although there are some reported cases, copper toxicity caused by an IUD is considered extremely rare.
 Studies have tried to explore the subject, and some women have also shared their stories about it.
 One thing is for sure, though: more research is needed to arrive at a common ground on this topic.

 Talk to your doctor if you happen to notice any symptoms of copper toxicity after your IUD insertion.
 Only a doctor can properly diagnose and treat any potential reactions your body is having to the IUD.

 Other Risks Associated With Copper IUDs